abhijithanilkumar/ns-3-AppStore/PITCHME.md

 ---
 ## Future Work

 * Integrate the App Store with Bake.
 Bake is the build orchestration tool used in ns-3.
 Bake uses XML to describe modules.
 By using a standardized XML schema that describes an ns-3 module, it can be used in both the app store and also in bake.
-Once integrated, the App Store will be able to retrieve data from the xml file and the data will be autopopulated.
+Once integrated, the App Store will be able to retrieve data from the xml file and the data will be auto-populated.
 +++
 * Bake integration can be done once the structure of the bakeconf.xml file for each module is finalised.
 Currently, the App Store has the ability to extract data from xml, using `xml.etree.ElementTree`.
 To create/edit modules with data from bake file, `src/util/parse_bake.py` file has to be modified to do the same.
 Then the `parse_xml` function has to be called from the appropriate view.
 +++